 Is Maryland a Net Metering state?

-Maryland allows all owners of solar systems to net meter which means that you can connect your solar panel system to the utility grid.
-Furthermore, homeowners with solar installed are able to “bank” the excess electricity their solar system generates and receive credit up to 100% of their electric use bill at the full retail electricity price that they can use later.
-The only negative to Maryland net metering is that if at the end of a 12-month billing cycle, you have still generated electricity more than you use, you grant any credit to your power company.
+Furthermore, homeowners with solar installed can “bank” the excess electricity their solar system generates and receive credit up to 100% of their electric use bill at the full retail electricity price that they can use later.
+The only negative to Maryland net metering is that if at the end of a 12-month billing cycle, you have still generated electricity more than you use, you grant any credit to your power company.8

-Yes, our partners offer a variety of great financing options to help offset some of initial installation costs.
-In some cases, your monthly payment will be less than the amount of savings on your electric bill.
-Low interest rates are available and the solar system increases the value of your home.
-Again, the your solar installer will have all of the details on the available solar financing options but make sure you ask about the following:
+Yes, many solar installers offer a variety of excellent solar financing options to help offset some of the initial installation costs.
+If you decide to go solar, a solar professional will have details on the available solar financing options, but make sure you ask about the following:

-- Solar Lease: leasing the solar panels for a fee over a set length of time (this is an increasingly popular option for more and more Marylandn’s looking for solar); and
+- Solar Lease: leasing the solar panels for a fee over a set length of time; and

 - Power Purchase Agreement: an arrangement similar to a lease arrangement where the solar provider/installer secures funding on their own for the solar project, installs the solar system in your home/office building and then sells the electricity from the solar system to the home/building owner at a fixed contractual price for a set length of time.
 In a PPA, the solar company remains responsible for the operation and maintenance of the system for the duration of the agreement.5